Concordium/concordium.github.io/source/mainnet/smart-contracts/tutorials/setup-env.rst

 Install Concordium Client
 =========================

-The tutorials use ``concordium-client`` as a command line tool to deploy, mint, and transfer. :ref:`Download it here<concordium-node-and-client-download>`.
+The tutorials use ``concordium-client`` as a command line tool to deploy, mint, and transfer. :ref:`Download it here<concordium-node-and-client-download-testnet>`.
 Rename the package to ``concordium-client`` in case it has some version annotation.

 .. note::